AdamSpera/thedocs.adamspera.dev/content/DCCOR/Storage/Virtual Storage-Area Network (VSAN).md

 ## Dynamic Port VSAN Membership (DPVM)

-This feature allows a port to be auto assigned a VSAN base don teh N ports WWN or WWPN.
+This feature allows a port to be auto assigned a VSAN based on the N ports WWN or WWPN.

 DPVM configurations are based on port World Wide Name (pWWN) and node World Wide Name (nWWN) assignments.
 DPVM contains mapping information for each device pWWN/